APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/aks_deployment_guide.md

 ### 3. Create Logical Networks for AKS Clusters

-To create a logical network on Azure Stack HCI, follow these steps:
+To create a logical network on Azure Local, follow these steps:

 1. **List VM Switches**: Identify the VM switch to associate with the logical network.
    ```powershell